Our History

 AF&PA Launches On-Product Labeling

-In June, AF&PA launch its SFI on-product labeling program.
-Four on-product labels were available to Program Participants, with different labels used for those mills that received most of their raw material directly from the forest (“Primary Producers”) and those that ran largely processed wood (“Secondary Producers”).
-SFI Program Participants who successfully completed third-party certification to the enhanced 2002-2004 SFI Standard and met strict on-product label requirements began using the on-product label during that year.
+In June, AF&PA launched the first SFI on-product labeling program.
+Four on-product labels were designed and made available to Program Participants, with different labels used for those mills that received most of their raw material directly from the forest (“Primary Producers”) and those that ran largely processed wood (“Secondary Producers”).
+SFI Program Participants who successfully completed third-party certification to the enhanced 2002-2004 SFI Standard and met strict on-product label requirements began using the on-product labels that year.
 Periodic (annual) surveillance audits were required for all SFI Certifications where a Program Participant wished to use an SFI on-product label.

-AF&PA managed the Office of Licensing and Label use until 2007 when SFI Inc. took over.
+AF&PA managed the newly created Office of Licensing and Label Use until 2007, when SFI Inc. took over.

-Today, the SFI on-product labeling program continues to provide SFI Certified Organizations the opportunity to give customers and consumers in the marketplace a visible stamp of assurance that they are purchasing products from organizations committed to sustainable forestry.
+Today, the SFI on-product labeling program continues to provide SFI Certified Organizations the opportunity to give customers and consumers in the marketplace a visible stamp of assurance that they are purchasing products from organizations committed to sustainable forestry and in full compliance with the SFI Standard.

 2005